Youth + Social Change through Youth Makers and Youth Producers

 - Invent to Learn by Sylvia Libow Martinez and Gary Stager

 - YoungMakers – Participants ages 8-18 and of varying backgrounds, interests, and skill levels, work together in small clubs throughout the season to design and make a youth-chosen, open-ended project, culminating in an opportunity to share and exhibit at a showcase event.

 - YouthBuild – In programs across the United States and across the globe, low-income young people learn construction skills to help build affordable housing and other community assets such as community centers and schools.

 - “Youth inclusive product development” by Youth Economic Opportunities

 - “Youth producers” by Central Washington Animal Agriculture Team

 - “Simphony Productions” by Youth Impact HUB Oakland

 Other tools are out there, too – share your thoughts in the comments below!
-For more information about how The Freechild Project can support youth engagement in making and producing in your community or organization, contact us.
+For more information about how Freechild Institute can support youth+ social change through youth making and youth producing in your community or organization, contact us.